 Remember dial-up – that weird, hollow, echoing sound that defined your childhood?
-For most of us, this way of connecting to the Internet quickly became a relic once broadband began spreading across the country.
+For most of us, this way of connecting to the internet quickly became a relic once high-speed broadband spread across the country.
 And with all the talk of (affordable) gigabit speed internet coming to our homes in the very near future – if it hasn’t already – we thought it’d be interesting to explore what’s happening on the other, slower side of the spectrum.

 So, we dug into some statistics about good ‘ole dial-up Internet, and we found that it’s still far more relevant than we ever would’ve imagined.
 Ready your surprised face.

 Fast stats from the slower side of the information spectrum

 According to a 2013 study published by the Pew Research Center, 3% of the entire United States still connects to the world wide web via a dial-up connection.
 That’s more than 9.4 million Americans, folks.
 And while there are a variety of dial-up providers still out there – such as EarthLink and PeoplePC – the first consumer Internet connection, AOL, is still putting up big numbers.